equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 - the process model (usally a *UnitModel*) gives ``u_pid[k]`` and any other inputs ``u[k]`` and outputs an internal state ``y_proc[k]``
 - In the next iteration y_meas[k+1] = y_proc[k] + d[k+1]

-This is by convention, and is how the simulator avoids both reading to ymeas[k] and writing to ymeas[k] in the same iteration.
+This is *by convention*, and is how the simulator avoids both reading to ymeas[k] and writing to ymeas[k] in the same iteration.

 This above means that implicitly all closed-loop processes in a manner of speaking have a time delay of 1.